carlitos-1988/reading-notes-401/classNotes.md

 According to the author of the article, will you ever be truly secure from ALL possible security threats?

 - No, this is because threats come from all places and from what I understood the security community is not able to properly set guidelines that are accurate and to the problem.

+### Read Class 19

+- Can you change the state of a data structure using functional programming?

+  If the data structure exists within the function then I would say yes but if the data structure lives outside of the method I would say no.

+- Define purely functional programming.

+Pure functional programming is programming where a function does not have a need for outside variables outside variables are not used and state and change happens within the function and the variables passed in to it.

+- How do you think purely functional programming will differ from the programs you’ve written so far in this course?

+If I where to transition to pure functional programming I would say that I would have to be much more aware of the state and condition of my program that I currently am.
+I would have to take in to account the state of variables and track them inside methods so that I would not lose track of them.
+Ultimately unless I try it I would really know the change.